Random self-similar trees and a hierarchical branching process: Random Trees

 \section{Random Trees}

-The focus of this paper is on finite unlabeled rooted reduced binary trees with no planar embedding.
+The focus of this paper is on finite unlabeled rooted reduced planted binary trees with no planar embedding.
 The space of such trees, which includes the {\it empty tree} $\phi$ comprised of a single root vertex and no edges, is denoted by $\cT$.

 The existence of the root vertex imposes the parent-offspring relationship between each pair of the connected vertices in a tree $T\in\cT$: the one closest to the root is called {\it parent}, and the other -- {\it offspring}.
 The absence of planar embedding in this context means the absence of order between the two offspring of the same parent.
 A tree is called {\it reduced} if it has no vertices of degree 2; such trees are also called {\it full} binary trees.
-There are three types of vertices in a reduced rooted binary tree from $\cT \setminus\{\phi\}$: internal vertices of degree 3, leaves (degree 1) and the root (degree 1).
+A tree is called {\it planted} if its root has degree 1.
+Accordingly, there are three types of vertices in a tree from $\cT \setminus\{\phi\}$: internal vertices of degree 3, leaves (degree 1) and the root (degree 1).
 The operation of {\it series reduction} removes each degree-two vertex of a binary tree by merging its adjacent edges into one.
 Series reduction turns a rooted binary tree into a reduced rooted binary tree.
 The edges of a tree from $\cT$ may be assigned positive lengths.
 The space of trees from $\cT$ with edge lengths is denoted by $\cL$.

 Any tree from $\cT$ or $\cL$ can be embedded (and represented graphically) in a plane by selecting an order for each pair of offspring of the same parent.
 The space of embedded trees from $\cT$ (and respectively $\cL$) is denoted $\cT_{\rm plane}$ (and respectively $\cL_{\rm plane}$).
+Examples of trees from $\cL_{\rm plane}$ are found in the bottom row of Fig.~\ref{fig:HST}.
 Choosing different embeddings for the same tree $T\in\cT$ (or $T\in\cL$) leads, in general, to different trees from $\cT_{\rm plane}$ (or $\cL_{\rm plane}$).
 Sometimes we focus on the combinatorial tree ${\textsc{shape}(T)}\in\cT$, which retains the branching structure of $T$ while omitting its edge lengths and embedding.